python-can-define-radio/sdr-course/classroom_activities/030-Transmit-and-Receive-Pure-Sine.md

 # Notes

-1. A single HackRF One is half-duplex.
-So, if you want to transmit and receive, you'll have to have two HackRFs.
-I recommend working with another student.
-2. You should be able to see the transmitted wave on the receiving end.
+1. You should be able to see the transmitted wave on the receiving end.
 If you don't, ask for assistance.
-3. Instead of `2.4e9` you can try `2.41e9`, `2.42e9`, or similar.
-This will make it easier to see just your transmission (rather than everyone's).
-4. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
+2. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
-5. Play with the amplitude and frequency sliders.
+3. Play with the amplitude and frequency sliders.
 After about a second, you'll see the changes reflected on the receiving end.

 # FAQ